csjcode/doerz-alpha/README_APIS.md

+# APIs

+* For local development use the data in the doerz-jsonserver repo.
+* Just clone the repo csjcode/doerz-jsonserver
+* Then follow instructions below.

+### doerz-jsonserver

+json-server --watch db.json --port 3003

 Here is a detailed example of a reward data object, including the fields you've mentioned and a few additional ones that might be useful.
 Additionally, I've included an example of a `RewardPool` as a parent to a reward, allowing multiple rewards to be funded from one pool.

 ### Reward Data Object Fields: